-Ubindi helps you manage all your classes, whether they happen in a real venue or in a virtual place online.
-It works with Zoom or almost any other live meeting software you have set up for yourself — handling all the admin so you can focus more on actual teaching!
+Ubindi helps you manage your classes, whether they happen in a real venue or in a virtual place online.
+It works with Zoom or almost any other live meeting software you have set up — handling all your admin so you can focus more on actual teaching!

 Ubindi is not a video classroom application.
-Rather, it will help you with whatever you already use (Zoom, GotoMeeting, Skype, Facebook, ...) to take the headache out of admin and organization.
+Rather, it will work with whatever you already use (Zoom, GotoMeeting, Skype, Facebook, ...) to take the headache out of admin and organization.
 Virtual classes do bring their own challenges: how to deal with reservations, class passes, credits, and taking attendance?
 How to limit class size, or prevent students from sharing your class links on the internet?
-Ubindi helps you manage all of that:
+Ubindi helps you manage all of that.

 Lots!
 You can:

 - grow and maintain a neat student list

 - identify active or inactive students, track no-shows,

 - group students and use tags to stay organized